vadimsZinatulins/ProjAC1/README.md

 ## Input_Value procedure
 #### Inputs
 DI -> Destination string

 SI -> Destination array

 DH -> Max. number of digits

 DL -> Base
 #### Outputs
 #### Description
+Inputs and validates values (i.e. check if they are in the right base) from user.
+Each element of DI stores  the individual digit.
+SI array stores the entire value as a single number

 ## Pretty_Input procedure
 #### Inputs
 DI -> Destination string

 SI -> Destination array

 BX -> Propt to display

 DH -> Max. number of digits

 DL -> Base
 #### Outputs
 #### Description
+Draws a box around the user input.

 ## Add_Array procedure
 #### Inputs
 DI -> Address of the destination array of words

 SI -> Address of the source array of words
 #### Outputs
 #### Description